 The August 2014 airline schedule was used to estimate a rolling hour of departing (i.e., outbound flight) and arriving (i.e., inbound flight with LAX as the final destination) passenger volumes for each terminal.
 Departing (originating) passenger volumes throughout each hour of the day were adjusted to account for the time passengers arrived at the curbside prior to the departure time of their flight.
 These adjustments were made based on "early arrivals curves" derived from the LAX 2011 Passenger Survey.
 Early arrivals curves refer to the timing of passenger demand from the flight schedule adjusted to account for the time originating passengers arrive at the Airport prior to their flight (i.e., "lead time").
 These curves took into account the differences in domestic and international passenger early arrival characteristics as well as the differences by the time of day.
 Similarly, arriving (terminating) passenger volumes from the airline schedule were adjusted to represent the time passengers arrived at the curbside following the arrival of their flight.
-The terminating passenger arrivals curves were used to reflect domestic passenger arrivals characteristics at LAX.
-The terminating passenger arrivals level curbside (i.e., "lag time").
+Terminating passenger arrivals curves were used to reflect domestic passenger arrivals characteristics at LAX.
+The terminating passenger arrivals curves refer to time allotted for terminating passengers to travel from their gate to the arrivals level curbside (i.e., "lag time").